ENS 101. CURRENT ISSUES IN ENVIRONMENTAL SCIENCE 4 sh

 ENS 111.
 INTRODUCTION TO ENVIRONMENTAL SCIENCE 3 sh

 This course explores the fundamental principles of the biological and physical sciences behind natural ecosystems.
 The central focus is the study of ecosystem function, human impact and techniques of environmental assessments.
 Students consider different world views and the development of solutions.
-Satisfies the laboratory science requirement for General Studies.
+Satisfies the laboratory science requirement for Core Curriculum.
 Corequisite: ENS 113.
 Offered fall and spring.

 ENS 113.
 INTRODUCTION TO ENVIRONMENTAL SCIENCE LAB 1 sh